Ending a Relationship: Signs It May Be Time

 This isn’t the future you want to live inside.

-What to Do Next (Before You Decide)
+What to Do Next (Before You Decide on Ending a Relationship)

 If you’re unsure whether to stay or go, don’t rush—but don’t avoid it either.